mmbman/Katagiri/1979-05-09-Diamond-Sutra-Introduction.md

 >
 > (From "Buddhist Wisdom: The Diamond Sutra and the Heart Sutra" by Edward Conze, pp. 49)

-Wisdom is expressed – explained, described – by pretty conceptualized thing.
+Wisdom is expressed – explained, described – by [a] pretty conceptualized thing.

 ##### 21:48

-So according to this, they understand wisdom and try to teach wisdom like this: Prajnaparamita: wisdom is wisdom; but, wisdom is not wisdom; *this is* really wisdom. *[he chuckles]*
+So according to this, they understand wisdom and try to teach wisdom like this:

+Prajnaparamita: wisdom is wisdom; but, wisdom is not wisdom; *this is* really wisdom. *[he chuckles]*

 In the latest Udambara, Professor Abe explains about the three stages: mountain is mountain; but mountain is not mountain; finally, mountain is mountain.
 This is really the tendency of Indian way of thinking: everything conceptual.
 That's why they use everything – they use lots of terms, beautiful terms, lots of huge numbers, completely beyond human speculation.
 But when Buddhism is transmitted into China: a little bit practical.
 Buddhism becomes 'practical' in order to explain Prajnaparamita not conceptually, [but] very practically.